Indian Bahu Survival Guide: Saas-Bahu Problems, In-Laws & Joint Family Scripts

 1. Kitchen Politics

 The kitchen is often the battleground because it represents control over the household.
-Your mother-in-law has been running this kitchen for 30 years.
-Your presence feels like a threat to her domain.
+Your mother-in-law may have run this kitchen for 30 years.
+Your presence can feel like a threat to her domain, even if you are just trying to help.

 2. Parenting Differences